Geometry! - Mike Waski

 · A touch on Trigonometry.
 What is pii?
 What is infinity?
 Did you know you can never drop anything on the ground?

 Hands on activities, such as

 · Use of games, puzzles, and activities, such as Mastermind, to begin “if, then…” reasoning.

 · Work on Geo-Constructions with a compass and straight edge – Bring your own Compass!

 · And the crowd-pleaser: making your own Mobius strips!
 Just need paper and scissors.

 It is recommended participants bring a quality compass and straightedge for geometric constructions.

 The event will be held at the GWI Center for Professional Development.
-Free parking is available at the school.
+Free parking is available.
 Participants are responsible for their own housing.

-The workshop will run from 8:00am-4:00pm each day.
+The workshop will run from 9:00am-4:00pm each day.
 Lunch, snacks and coffee/tea are provided each day.

 Please arrive 15-20 minutes early on Thursday, October 11 to check in.